-Fundraising and advertising expenses - Fund-raising expenses totaled \$2,543 and \$2,696 for the years ended May 31, 2017 and 2016, respectively.
+Fundraising and advertising expenses - Fund-raising expenses totaled \$2,758 and \$2,543 for the years ended May 31, 2018 and 2017, respectively.
 Advertising costs are expensed when incurred.

 Functional allocation of expenses - The costs of providing the various programs and other activities has been summarized on a functional basis in the statement of activities.
-The analysis of functional expenses present the natural classification detail of expense by function.
+The analysis of functional expenses presents the natural classification detail of expense by function.
 Accordingly, certain expenses have been allocated among the programs and supporting services benefited.
 The expenses that are allocated include salaries, benefits, general and administrative tasks.
 Other costs are classified in each functional category based on the underlying purpose of each transaction.